UPMIFA overhauled the rules for managing and spending from donor-restricted endowments

-The Uniform Prudent Management of Institutional Funds Act (UPMIFA) was enacted by 49 states and the District of Columbia about a decade ago (Pennsylvania is the lone holdout, but has its own law in this area).
+The Uniform Prudent Management of Institutional Funds Act (UPMIFA) was enacted by 49 states and the District of Columbia more than a decade ago (Pennsylvania is the lone holdout, but has its own law in this area).
 UPMIFA completely overhauled the rules for managing donor-restricted endowments and the accounting standards were also updated in response.
 However, many organizations have still not realized that the rules have changed; they have continued to follow the principles of the old rules and may not even realize that they are out of compliance.
 The following are five common myths/misunderstandings when it comes to endowment funds:

 The predecessor to UPMIFA was UMIFA (Uniform Management of Institutional Funds Act).
 UMIFA placed a requirement/focus on the original gift amount, commonly referred to as the “corpus”.
 If the invested funds fell below the corpus, charities/institutions (organizations) were prohibited from further spending until the corpus recovered.

 UPMIFA calls for prudent investing along with prudent spending that allows for fund preservation over time.
 This is accomplished by listening to investment advisors as to the assumed long-term rates of return based on the investing strategy (typically focused on growth), and then choosing a spending policy that allows for growth.
-For example, if your investment advisor says your endowment investment portfolio is projected to have a long-term rate of return of 6.5%, and current inflation rates are 1.3%, the organization should choose a spending rate of 5.2% or below as the best prudent decision to maintain purchasing power.
-Since short-term market rates can fluctuate wildly from year to year, organizations should resist the temptation to greatly increase spending in a year where the market had double-digit growth, for example.
+For example, if your investment advisor says your endowment investment portfolio is projected to have a long-term rate of return of 6.5%, and inflation rates are 1.3%, the organization should choose a spending rate of 5.2% or below as the best prudent decision to maintain purchasing power.
+Since short-term market rates can fluctuate wildly from year to year, organizations should resist the temptation to greatly increase spending in a year where the market had double-digit growth.

 The following is a typical clause in a donor endowment agreement:

 Many organizations will look at the clause “earnings from the fund” and conclude that any and all earnings can be spent on a current basis.
 However, this wording is not explicit enough.
-UPMIFA acts on behalf of the donor, and assumes a donor would want their fund’s purchasing power maintained over time so that the permanent fund stays just that.
+UPMIFA acts on behalf of the donor and assumes a donor would want his or her fund’s purchasing power maintained over time so that the permanent fund stays just that.
 The spending from the fund will still be restricted to the adult tutoring program, but will just be at an annual level that adheres to a prudent spending policy of the organization.
 In order to spend at a much greater rate, the wording from the donor would need to be along these lines:

 We are donating $100,000 to form the Jane Jones Memorial Endowment Fund.
 The fund must be maintained as an endowment fund in perpetuity in the amount of $100,000.
 Any earnings in the fund (above $100,000) can be spent on a current basis for the restricted purpose of funding the organization’s adult tutoring program.

 Donor-restricted endowment funds come in many different flavors.
 While many funds specify a restricted purpose for the fund in terms of how the spending must be used, there are other endowments called unrestricted endowments.
 This term should not be confused with board-designated or quasi endowments, where an organization takes its own surplus of liquid funds and creates a designated fund to act as endowment funds.
-Rather, unrestricted endowment funds are donor-restricted perpetual funds but the earnings (from the spending policy) can be used for general activities of the organization.
+Rather, unrestricted endowment funds are donor-restricted perpetual funds, but the earnings (from the spending policy) can be used for general activities of the organization.
 Under generally accepted accounting principles (GAAP), the entire endowment fund value (for donor-restricted endowment funds) must be recorded to net assets with donor restrictions even if there are no purpose restrictions on the use of the funds.
 Accounting Standards Codification (ASC) Topic 958 (not-for-profit entities) requires the entire fund value to be recorded within restricted net assets since the spending is subject to limitations under UPMIFA (i.e., considered time restricted).
 Once an amount is appropriated for use in a given year using a prudent spending policy, the spending amount from an “Unrestricted Endowment” would then be deemed to be unrestricted and available for use by the organization.

 We have seen some very creative methods of allocating investment return to endowment funds over the years.
-Related to the third point above, we have seen unrestricted endowment funds not receiving their fair share of return again under the incorrect notion that those earnings are not restricted.
+Related to the third point above, we have seen unrestricted endowment funds not receiving their fair share of return under the incorrect notion that those earnings are not restricted.
 We have also seen where the return is artificially limited based on some notion of a cap.
 In many cases, organizations are just over-thinking what should be a straightforward concept.

 The allocation of investment income is dependent on how the funds are invested.
 In a very simple situation, an organization has just one permanent endowment fund, and a single investment account is used to hold the investment of that one fund (i.e., nothing is comingled).
 In this case, the actual investment results of that fund are applied to the endowment fund.
-Also to make tracking easier, the organization should physically pull the spending amount from the account and also timely remit any new contributions to the fund into the account.
+Also, to make tracking easier, the organization should physically pull the spending amount from the account and timely remit any new contributions to the fund into the account.
 If done correctly, the balance of the investment account at year-end should also be the restricted amount of the endowment fund.